BrendanCook44/GPU-Programming-Specialization/Course 3 - CUDA at Scale for the Enterprise/CUDA at Scale Independent Project/README.md

 After running the program, navigate to the `data/faces` folder to see the augmented images.
 The transformed images will be marked with `_aug` to indicate augmentation.

 To view the images, download them and open them in a PGM file viewer to see the image modifications.
-An example output is provided under `data/output results/` that shows an original unmodified image and the augmented versions of the image for visualization.
+An example output is provided under `data/output results/` that shows an original unmodified image and the augmented versions of the image for visualization of program output.

 ## Code Organization